Kannampuzha/VoiceBoard/README.md

 1. Save the canvas as pdf files or postscrip files
 2. Speech Recognition and inserting the text into the canvas.

-How to use the Speech Recognition:
+How to use the Speech Recognition

 The speech recognition systen needs an active internet connection to run First click on the 'listen' button , then click anywhere on the canvas Now the button shows 'listening' .
 Until and unless the button appears so , it means that it is listening